-The U.S. Department of Energy announced Monday the launch of the Cadmium Telluride Accelerator Consortium, a $20 million initiative designed to make cadmium telluride (CdTe) solar cells less expensive, more efficient and develop new markets for solar cell products.
+The U.S. Department of Energy announced Monday the launch of the Cadmium Telluride Accelerator Consortium, a multimillion dollar initiative designed to make cadmium telluride (CdTe) solar cells less expensive, more efficient and develop new markets for solar cell products.

 CdTe solar cells were first developed in the United States and are the second-most common photovoltaic technology in the world after silicon.

 The University of Toledo, a leader in solar energy innovation for more than 30 years, will lead the consortium.

 The U.S. Department of Energy announced that without strengthened domestic manufacturing capacity, the U.S. will continue to rely on clean energy imports, exposing the nation to supply chain vulnerabilities while simultaneously losing out on the enormous job opportunities associated with the energy transition.
 The consortium’s efforts to spur technological advancements will increase America’s competitiveness, bolster domestic innovation and support clean electricity deployment supporting President Joe Biden’s goal of achieving a net-zero economy by 2050.

 U.S. Secretary of Energy Jennifer M. Granholm and U.S. Representative Marcy Kaptur made the announcement from UToledo where officials gathered near a 337-kilowatt solar array that sits on 2.3 acres of Health Science Campus.

 “As solar continues its reign as one of the cheapest forms of energy powering our homes and businesses, we are committed to a solar future that is built by American workers,” said U.S. Secretary of Energy Jennifer M. Granholm.
 “DOE is proud to partner with leading solar researchers and companies to chart the future of CdTe technology, which presents an immense opportunity for domestic manufacturers to help ensure our nation’s security while providing family-sustaining jobs.”